hashicorp/terraform-provider-azurerm/website/docs/r/mssql_virtual_machine_availability_group_listener.html.markdown

 * `multi_subnet_ip_configuration` - (Optional) One or more `multi_subnet_ip_configuration` blocks as defined below.
 Changing this forces a new resource to be created.

-* `port` - (Optional) Port of the listener.
+* `port` - (Optional) The port of the listener.
 Changing this forces a new resource to be created.

 * `replica` - (Optional) One or more `replica` blocks as defined below.
 Changing this forces a new resource to be created.